aldenso/statusAS-api/README.md

 Status codes should be 0 ("OPERATIONAL") or 1 (NOT OPERATIONAL).

-TODO: add TLS and a Token for POST, PUT and DELETE.
+TODO: add TLS and a Token for POST, PUT and DELETE plus some other improvements.